The 45 Best Historical Romance Novels That Will Steal Your Heart

 By Rexanne Becnel

 Ivan Thornton was recently named Earl of Westcott.
 But this new title can't heal the shame and anger Ivan has from decades spent being known only as a bastard.
-Striking out at the affluent community which caused him so much pain for so long, Ivan has been bedding, and breaking the hearts of, women across London.
+Striking out at the affluent community that caused him so much pain for so long, Ivan has been bedding and breaking the hearts of women across London.
 Although technically part of society now, Ivan terrifies the men who are meant to be his peers.

-Spinster Lucy Drysdale accepted long ago that she'll never meet a man who would marry an outspoken woman like her.
+Spinster Lucy Drysdale had long ago accepted that she would never meet a man who would marry an outspoken woman like herself.
 When she arrives in London to chaperone the young cousin of the new Earl of Westcott, Lucy is shocked to find herself deeply attracted to the handsome, haughty earl.
 Lucy knows there's no chance of a true romance between her and the earl.
 But perhaps she can at least teach him how to make his way through a season in society?

 secrets of a wallflower, a historical romance novel